Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Layer 2: Customer Churn and Lifetime Value Erosion

-The financial impact of a missed ETA extends far beyond the cost of re-delivery.
+The financial impact of a missed ETA in shipping and delivery extends far beyond the cost of re-delivery.
 It extends into the customer relationship itself.
 PwC’s consumer research found that 32% of customers will stop doing business with a brand they love after a single bad experience.
 Capgemini’s research on last-mile delivery found that 55% of consumers will switch to a competitor offering more reliable delivery.

 Consider what this means for high-value customer segments.
 A customer with a $2,000 annual lifetime value who churns after a failed ETA doesn’t cost you $17.20 — they cost you $2,000 in future revenue, plus the $100–$300 customer acquisition cost to replace them.
 Multiply this across even a fraction of your failed deliveries and the churn-driven revenue loss dwarfs the re-delivery expense.
 The challenge is attribution: most organizations cannot directly connect a missed ETA to a customer who stops ordering three months later.
 The causal chain is real, but the measurement is lagging.